HariSumant/MLP-Implementation/README.md

 # MLP-Implementation
-MLP is implmented using Pytorch.
+MLP is implmented using Pytorch with random data points.